 Sigyn: Goddess of Victory in Norse Mythology

-Sigyn is one of the many goddesses in Norse mythology about whom little is known as she is only spoken about in the surviving Norse sources in terms of her relationship to male deities.
-But she is an extremely powerful Norse goddess who is capable of granting, or withholding, victory in any pursuit.
+Sigyn is one of the many goddesses in Norse mythology about whom little is known.
+She only appears in the surviving Norse sources in terms of her relationship to male deities.
+But she is an extremely powerful Norse goddess who can grant or withhold victory in any pursuit.
+As the wife of Loki, Sigyn is also a symbol of unbroken devotion and commitment, and the consequences of split loyalties.

 Goddess of Victory